Snapchip/D2UberMod/README.md

 ```

 #### Without PlugY:
-- inject the dll with the injector of your choice.
+- inject `D2UberMod.dll` with the injector of your choice.

 <br/>